terralang/terra/index.md

 In fact, _any_ name used in Terra code such as `add4` or `foo.bar` is treated as if it were escaped by default.

-Inside an escapes, you can refer to variables defined in Terra:
+Inside an escape, you can refer to variables defined in Terra:

     --a function to be called inside an escape function choosesecond(a,b)